-A second Welcome Day at UBM in Vienna
+UBM Welcome Day in Vienna

-27 March marked the date for UBM's second Welcome Day in Vienna.
-This entertaining event gave us an opportunity to meet and greet 23 new colleagues from UBM's local organisations at the headquarters in Vienna.
-After informal group discussions, the Management Board presented UBM's goals and strategy and followed with an invitation to lunch.
-The day's activities ended with an informative and fascinating lecture by our Timber Construction team and an exciting quiz.
+Twenty-eight new colleagues from the branch offices were invited to attend UBM's third Welcome Day in 2024.
+After informal get-to-know activities, the Management Board explained the corporate strategy and followed with an invitation for a joint exchange and lunch.
+The day ended with an informative and fascinating talk by our Timber Construction team and an interesting quiz.